Aboriginal and Torres Strait Islander peoples

 How do I find the records?

 You can view our records on Aboriginal and Torres Strait Islander peoples by searching our records if you know the name and location of the person you are looking for.
 For more information on resesarching, see Start your research.
-You can also contact Department of Aboriginal and Torres Strait Islander Partnerships (DATSIP) who provide a research service for people wanting to discover their family history or connection to place.
+You can also contact Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts who provide a research service for people wanting to discover their family history or connection to place.
 Please note that some records have restricted access for up to 100 years.

 Aboriginal and Torres Strait Islander peoples’ records

-Read the Brief guide: Records relating to Aboriginal and Torres Strait Islander peoples, which contains information about family and community links generated by the Department of Aboriginal and Torres Strait Islander Partnerships (DATSIP) and its predecessor agencies.
+Read the Brief guide: Records relating to Aboriginal and Torres Strait Islander peoples, which contains information about family and community links generated by the Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts and its predecessor agencies.

 Colonial Secretary's correspondence relating to Aboriginal and Torres Strait Islander peoples 1859-1903